Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Matchup vs. Arizona

-- Kupp has averaged 75.8 receiving yards per game in his eight career matchups against the Cardinals, 29.7 fewer than his over/under for Monday's game.
+- Against the Cardinals, Kupp has averaged 75.8 receiving yards per game in his eight career matchups, 30.7 fewer than his over/under for Monday's game.

-- Kupp, in eight matchups, had a touchdown catch four times.
-But he did not have multiple TDs in any of those games.
+- In eight matchups versus the Cardinals, Kupp has had a touchdown catch four times, but not more than one in a single contest.

-- This week Kupp will face the NFL's sixth-ranked pass defense (227.1 yards allowed per game).
+- The 227.1 yards per game the Cardinals are conceding through the air makes them the NFL's sixth-ranked pass defense.

 Recent Performances

-- Kupp put together a 118-yard performance against the 49ers on seven catches (16.9 yards per catch) and scored one touchdown.
+- In last week's game against the 49ers, Kupp recorded seven catches for 118 yards (16.9 yards per catch) and scored one touchdown.

-- Kupp put up 322 yards (on 23 catches) with two touchdowns in his last three games.
-He was targeted 27 times, and averaged 107.3 yards per game.
+- Kupp's 23 catches have led to 322 yards (107.3 per game) and two touchdowns in his last three games.
+He was targeted 27 times.

 Kupp's Los Angeles Teammates